rickkas7/Base64RK/README.md

 - nullTerminate true to add a null terminator, false to not.
 Note that the length in dstLen does NOT include the null terminator if included.

+- lineBreakAt Pass -1 to not add line breaks, or the column to add line breaks, which must be a multiple of 4 and is typically 76, sometimes 64.
+Default is to not add line breaks.

 - Returns true on success or false on failure (buffer too small, for example)

 This method does not break the data into lines.
 The intended use case of this is things like